wp-plugins/one-time-password/readme.txt

 = Are pass-phrases to generate one-time password lists stored? =

 No.

+= What should I do when I loose my one-time password list? =

+Revoke it as soon as possible.
+Regenerating a new one-time password list will revoke the existing list automatically.
+Do not generate a new one-time password list with the same pass-phrase, seed and algorithm.

 = Can I generate a one-time password list again? =